silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 By default, all requirements files are flushed (deleted) when manifests are flushed (see [Flushing](/developer_guides/execution_pipeline/manifests/#flushing)).
 This can be disabled by setting the `Requirements.disable_flush_combined` config to `true`.

-[alert]
+> [!CAUTION]
-When combining CSS files, take care of relative urls, as these will not be re-written to match the destination location of the resulting combined CSS unless you have set the `Requirements_Backend.resolve_relative_css_refs` configuration property to `true`.
+> When combining CSS files, take care of relative urls, as these will not be re-written to match
-[/alert]
+> the destination location of the resulting combined CSS unless you have set the
+> `Requirements_Backend.resolve_relative_css_refs` configuration property to `true`.

 ### Combined JS files